 As with other inhaled medicines, ANORO ELLIPTA can cause paradoxical bronchospasm.
 If paradoxical bronchospasm occurs, instruct patients to discontinue ANORO ELLIPTA and contact their healthcare provider right away.

 Risks Associated With Beta-Agonist Therapy

 Instruct patients to be alert for signs and symptoms of acute narrow-angle glaucoma (e.g., eye pain or discomfort, blurred vision, visual halos or colored images in association with red eyes from conjunctival congestion and corneal edema).
-Instruct patients to consult a physician immediately should any of these signs or symptoms develop.
+Instruct patients to consult a physician immediately if any of these signs or symptoms develops.

 No evidence of impairment of fertility was observed in male and female rats at subcutaneous doses up to 180 mcg/kg/day and inhaled doses up to 294 mcg/kg/day, respectively (approximately 100 and 50 times, respectively, the MRHDID in adults on an AUC basis).